 For a strict comparison against EU limit values and air quality objectives, data capture should be >90% over a calendar year.
-The annual mean EU limit value for both $NO_2$ and $PM{10}$ is $40\mu g$ m-3.
-The hourly mean limit value for $NO_2$ is $200\mu g/m^3$ , not to be exceeded more than 18 times per calendar year.
-The daily mean limit value for $PM{10}$ is $50\mu g/m^3$ , not to be exceeded on more than 35 days per calendar year.
-Table 1 provides a summary of the results from each station within 2km of Heathrow's boundary as well as the type of source environment its measurements represent.
-Fig. 1 presents annual average $NO_2$ measurement trends at sites either on or close to the airport.
+The annual mean EU limit value for both NO_2 and PM{10} is $40\mu gm^{-3}$.
+The hourly mean limit value for NO_2 is $200\mu gm^{-3}$, not to be exceeded more than 18 times per calendar year.
+The daily mean limit value for PM{10} is $50\mu gm^{-3}$, not to be exceeded on more than 35 days per calendar year.
+Table 1 provides a summary of the results from each station within 2km of Heathrow's boundary as well as the location type describing the environment.
+The data shown are provisional.
+Fig. 1 presents annual average NO_2 measurement trends at sites either on or close to the airport.

 Table 1.
-Summary of continuous monitoring sites within 2km of Heathrow and provisional results in 2016
+Summary of continuous monitoring sites within 2km of Heathrow and provisional results in 2017

-Monitoring station Owner Source Type 2016 Average NO2 (μg m-3) Hourly NO 2 exceedances (hours) Daily PM 10 exceedances (days)
+Monitoring station Owner Location Type 2017 Average NO2 (μgm -3) Hourly NO 2 exceedances (hours) Daily PM 10 exceedances (days)

-Heathrow LHR2 Heathrow Airport 47 8 3
+Heathrow LHR2 Heathrow Airport 47 12 7

-Harlington Heathrow Urban Industrial 35 0 5
+Harlington Heathrow Urban Industrial 29 0 3

-Green Gates Heathrow Airport 35 0 3
+Green Gates Heathrow Airport 31 0 3

-Oaks Road Heathrow Airport 31 0 2
+Oaks Road Heathrow Airport 25 0 4

-London Hillingdon Defra Urban Background 52 2 N/A
+London Hillingdon Defra Urban Background 53 0 N/A

-Hayes Hillingdon Roadside 47 1 32
+Hayes Hillingdon Roadside 43 5 28

-Harmondsworth Hillingdon Urban Background 27 0 3
+Harmondsworth Hillingdon Urban Background 28 2 6

-Oxford Ave Hillingdon Urban Background 40 0 11
+Oxford Ave Hillingdon Urban Background 35 1 3

-Sipson Hillingdon Urban Background 36 0 N/A
+Sipson Hillingdon Urban Background 34 0 N/A

-Hatton Cross Hounslow Roadside 32 0 6
+Hatton Cross Hounslow Roadside 35 8 2

-Cranford Hounslow Suburban 31 2 8
+Cranford Hounslow Suburban 31 10

-Colnbrook Slough Urban Background 29 0 5
+Colnbrook Slough Suburban 25 0 4

 Figure 1.
-Measured annual average NO2 concentrations around Heathrow since 2005 and annual air transport movements (ATMs)
+Measured annual average NO2 concentrations around Heathrow since 2005